Collapse of the mean curvature flow for isoparametric submanifolds in non-compact symmetric spaces: Introduction

 ${\rm (ii)}$ For any focal submanifold $F$ of $M$, the set of all parallel submanifolds of $M$ collapsing to $F$ along the mean curvature flow is a one-parameter $C^{\infty}$-family.}

-{\bf Fact 4([Koi12]).} {\sl Let $M$ be as in Fact 3, $C$ be the image of the fundamental domain of the Coxeter group of $M$ at $x_0\,(\in M)$ by the normal exponential map and $\sigma$ be a stratum of dimension greater than zero of $\partial C$ (which is a stratified space).
+{\bf Fact 4([Koi10]).} {\sl Let $M$ be as in Fact 3, $C$ the image of the fundamental domain of the Coxeter group of $M$ at $x_0\,(\in M)$ by the normal exponential map and $\sigma$ a stratum of dimension greater than zero of $\partial C$ (which is a stratified space).
 Then the following statements ${\rm (i)}$ and ${\rm (ii)}$ hold:

-${\rm (i)}$ For any non-minimal focal submanifold $F$ of $M$ through $\sigma$, the mean curvature flow $F_t$ having $F$ as initial data collapses to a focal submanifold $F'$ of $M$ through $\partial\sigma$ in finite time.
-If $M$ is irreducible, the codimension of $M$ is greater than one and if the natural fibration of $F$ onto $F'$ is spherical, then the mean curvature flow $F_t$ has type I singularity.
+${\rm (i)}$ For any non-minimal focal submanifold $F$ of $M$ through $\sigma$, the mean curvature flow $F_t$ for $F$ collapses to a focal submanifold $F'$ of $M$ through $\partial\sigma$ in finite time.
+If $M$ is irreducible, if the codimension of $M$ is greater than one and if the natural fibration of $F$ onto $F'$ is spherical, then the mean curvature flow $F_t$ has type I singularity.

 ${\rm (ii)}$ For any focal submanifold $F$ of $M$ through $\partial\sigma$, the set of all focal submanifolds of $M$ through $\sigma$ collapsing to $F$ along the mean curvature flow is a one-parameter $C^{\infty}$-family.}